NickMcConnell/FAangband/docs/guide.rst

 The first trip
 ``````````````

-It's quite possible to get to 500' (dl 10) or deeper in the first trip into the
+It's quite possible to get to dl 10 or more in the first trip into the
-dungeon.
+wild.
 Plan to return when you run out of either escapes (?Phase door),
 protection from side-effects (curing potions), or damage (arrows if you are a
 ranger, flasks of oil if you are otherwise weak.)